COVID-19: Take your food as medicine - Dietitian

 The conference was held in Navrongo, the Kassena-Nankana Municipal capital of the Upper East Region on the theme; “Building a healthy and peaceful society amidst a pandemic.”

-According to Ms Osei, “Science has shown us that the virus which causes COVID-19 is protein in nature and one of the main places this virus targets when it enters the human body is the respiratory system.”
+According to Ms Osei, “Science has shown us that the virus, which causes COVID-19 is a protein in nature, and one of the main places this virus targets and when it enters the human body, is the respiratory system.”

-She said the lungs were part of the respiratory system and the virus gets deep within it and multiplies.
+She said the lungs were part of the respiratory system and once the virus gets deep within, it multiplies.

 “What happens next is that, the structural protein of the virus will go and attach itself to the ‘haem’ or ‘iron’ part of the haemoglobin in our body.
 The haemoglobin is made up of the "haem" or iron part and this carries oxygen throughout the body,” she said.

-“These free radicals will be accumulating in the body and can lead to various toxic or highly undesirable situations in the body.”

-Ms Osei indicated that one of the main things good nutrition in the COVID-19 pandemic did was, the prevention of the build-up of the dangerous free radicals was that, antioxidants in the body would look out for the free radicals and counter their activities.
+Ms Osei indicated that one of the main things good nutrition in the COVID-19 pandemic, particularly with the prevention of the build-up of the dangerous free radicals was that, antioxidants in the body would look out for the free radicals and counter their activities.

 She said antioxidants occurred naturally in foods, especially plant food sources such as fruits and vegetables.
 “These antioxidants will therefore help you not to experience all the difficult situations you would have experienced if the free radicals were left to accumulate.